 Manifest your wishes in your living room

 As with your dining area, you’ll want to keep colors as neutral as possible here.
 “Ensure the main sofa has its back supported by the wall to support the occupants,” says Sher.
 “Keep a current family photo in the east of the room.”
 To help manifest your intentions for a peaceful holiday, it’s also helpful to display things that reflect what you want.
 You might even consider making a vision board.

 You’ve heard it before, but minimizing electrical items in the bedroom is essential for restful sleep.
 While you’re trying to improve your slumber, make sure you’re not falling for these common sleep myths.
 “The bed must have a headboard and be positioned with the head of the bed against a solid wall,” says Sher.
 Place bedside tables on either side of the bed—everything must be in pairs.
 Feng shui is about balance, so having items in pairs is especially important in a relationship area like the bedroom.

 Thoughts are powerful, so be mindful about what you think and how you speak to yourself.
 “Before the holidays, open up the windows and burn sage to clear the energy of your space,” suggests Cramer.
 “Spray rose oil to invite in love.”
 She also suggests writing down affirmations in the present tense (“I will be healthy,” “I am a good parent…”) in a blue journal (blue is a calming color).
 There are so many benefits to bullet journaling in particular.

 Be mindful of the colors you wear

-What you wear matters—and if you’re in the market for new clothes, use this guide to shopping wisely during the holidays.
+What you wear matters.
 The traditional colors of the season are red and green.
 “Red represents the element of fire and green the element of wood—fire burns wood and grows stronger,” explains Cromer.
 “Balance the red by using colors that represent water such as blue and black.”